Our products

 The historical origin of salted cod

-The pioneers of Atlantic trade
+Pioneers of Atlantic trade

-The science behind salt conservation
+The science behind saline preservation

 Biochemical transformations during curing

 During the first 48 hours, autolytic enzymes partially break down protein fibers, releasing free amino acids that intensify the umami flavor.
-This process, known as controlled autolysis, is essential for developing the distinctive organoleptic profile.
+This process, known as controlled autolysis, is fundamental for developing the distinctive organoleptic profile.

 Curing phase Duration Main changes